Orifice Flow Meter- Its Working, Types of Orifice Plates

 The orifice plate is a circular plate with a hole in it.
 This orifice plate is installed in a pipe.
 As the fluid passes through the orifice plate, a differential pressure is created across the orifice plate.
 The tappings are taken from the upstream and downstream of the orifice plate.
 The differential pressure is sensed using these tappings and is given to a transmitter.
 The transmitter is a differential pressure transmitter.

 To get value of flow, we need to use square root functionality because differential pressure is proportional to the square of flow.
-Or in other words, flow is proportional to square root of differential pressure.
+In other words, flow is proportional to the square root of differential pressure.

 What is Beta Ratio?